Congress’ attempt to take off career of Rahul by Rafale will not work: BJP

 Bharatiya Janata Party national spokesperson Sambit Patra said that the Congress was spreading lie about everything all across but it is not going to help the party.
 The Congress tried to launch Rahul Gandhi on cot in Uttar Pradesh but it failed, then bicycle was used to launch him but again tyre of bicycle got flat and now they are trying to use Rafale to help taking off career of Rahul Gandhi but they seem to be failing again.

 War of words between the Congress and the BJP intensified more when Rahul Gandhi used 'pahredar chor' jibe againt the party as the BJP was targeting the Gandhi family for their involvement of fleecing money from Karnataka through Hawala route.
-Union agriculture minister Gajendra Singh Shekhawat accused the Gandi family of its involvement in the Bengaluru-Delhi hawala highway via Chandani Chowk.
+Union agriculture minister Gajendra Singh Shekhawat accused the Gandhi family of its involvement in the Bengaluru-Delhi hawala highway via Chandani Chowk.

 Also Read | Jaitley attacks Rahul Gandhi over Rafale, calls him a 'Clown Prince,' in his blog post